 To open an account, you’ll need an initial deposit of at least $100, and there’s no monthly maintenance fee.

-Tomorrow’s Tycoons comes with a 0.25% APY, and parents or guardians are required to serve as joint account holders.
+Tomorrow’s Tycoons come with a 0.80% APY, and parents or guardians must be joint account holders.

 First Internet Bank CDs come with the company’s highest interest rates.
 You can open one with an initial deposit of $1,000 or more.